Nanaimo - 355 Nicol Street – Supportive Housing

 • Hello Why is the plan include tearing down an existing building at 355 can we not leave samaritan house where it is and add on or build another building beside it.

-Pam asked over 3 years ago
+Pam asked about 4 years ago

 Hello Pam,